Man behind New Year's attack visited New Orleans before, recorded video with smart glasses, FBI says

 The FBI released Jabbar’s recorded video from the planning trip to New Orleans as well as video showing him placing two containers with explosive devices in the French Quarter at around 2 a.m. shortly before the attack.
 One of the containers, a cooler, was moved a block away by someone uninvolved with the attack, officials said.

-Joshua Jackson, New Orleans special agent in charge, said Jabbar privately purchased a semiautomatic rifle from an individual in a legal transaction on Arlington, Texas, on Nov.
-19
+Joshua Jackson, New Orleans special agent in charge, said Jabbar privately purchased a semiautomatic rifle on Nov.
+19 from an individual in a legal transaction in Arlington, Texas.

 “This was a chance encounter,” Jackson said.
 “There’s no way this individual knew that Jabbar was radicalized or had any sort of awareness that this attack was imminent.”